-Having a mobile app has become almost mandatory if you want to succeed in business today.
+Having a custom mobile app has become almost mandatory if you want to succeed in business today.
 While some organizations can get by with social media and a website, others want to expand their organization’s reach and growth.
 For that reason, it’s well worth the investment to develop a powerful mobile presence to build a larger audience.
 By the end of this guide, you’ll have a better understanding of the decisions that will determine the cost of your app.

 The first step in estimating an app’s cost is deciding what your app will do.
 This will form the foundation upon which the entire project rests.
 Along with the technologies needed to power it, you’ll choose the platforms it’s best suited for, and the social networks it will integrate with.
 With a detailed design for your app and proper planning, your software can thrive on the app store.